rubyreferences/rubyref/builtin/types/struct.md

 A Struct is a convenient way to bundle a number of attributes together, using accessor methods, without having to write an explicit class.

 The Struct class generates new subclasses that hold a set of members and their values.
-For each member a reader and writer method is created similar to Module#attr\_accessor.
+For each member a reader and writer method is created similar to `Module#attr_accessor`.

 ```ruby